krasz47/BareBonesBrainfuck/README.md

 ### What is Bare Bones?

-Bare bones has three commapnds for manipulating variables:
+Bare bones has three commands for manipulating variables:
 ```
 clear X;
 incr X;